We care about your privacy!

 Who we share your data with

 Your data are shared with a very small but trusted circle of people and apps.
 Website administrators can see your personal account information, which is necessary to troubleshoot your account and fulfill our accounting, tax, and legal obligations.
+If you submit an inquiry, your information will be shared with HoneyBook.
 If you sign up for the newsletter, your e-mail address will be shared with MailChimp.
 If you purchase something, your payment information will be collected, handled, and stored by Stripe.
-And if we are delivering flowers to your door, we may have to give your name to your business, apartment, or condo folks.
 The blog is public, so anything you post or comment on the blog will also be shared with the whole internet.
 To detect spam, visitors’ IP addresses and browser user agent strings may be sent to Gravatar.
 Other than that, we promise we will never share your data with anyone unless we explicitly ask you.
-We will also never automatically subscribe you to newsletter e-mails, even if you place an order.
+We will also never automatically subscribe you to newsletter e-mails, even if we do your wedding and become best friends.
 Don’t you hate it when you buy something online and then get sporadic e-mails from them for the next 5 years?
 Well, we promise not to do that.

 How long we retain your data

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

 For users that register on our website, we also store the personal information they provide in their user profile on our e-commerce servers.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.
 Account information is stored indefinitely as well.

 What rights you have over your data

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.